 Your teeth are both strong and delicate at the same time.
 As you get older, changes to your mouth and gums can cause your teeth to shift slightly.
 Teeth shifting can cause many issues.
 It can affect the way your smile looks, therefore causing self-esteem issues.
 Teeth shifting can also cause health issues.
 For example, your gums can become damaged.
 When one tooth shifts, it can make all the others shift, causing them to develop gaps or become crooked.
 If you cannot chew properly due to teeth shifting, you could develop digestive issues.
 Our patients often ask how to prevent teeth shifting.
 The information that follows will tell you the most popular causes of teeth shifting and how you can prevent it.

 Get Regular Cleanings

-Getting regular cleanings may be the number one way you can prevent your teeth from shifting.
+Getting regular teeth cleanings may be the number one way you can prevent your teeth from shifting.
 Food particles can become lodged between teeth causing pressure that may shift them over time.
 This debris can also contribute to gum disease.
 As your gums start becoming inflamed, they pull away from teeth and cause teeth to loosen and shift.

 Get Gaps Filled

 Gaps between your teeth can allow the teeth on either side of the gap to start shifting.
 Over time, it creates a chain reaction.
-By having a dentist fill your gaps with crowns, you can prevent shifting and keep the surrounding teeth in the correct position.
-Another solution to prevent teeth shifting is to have a dentist use a veneer to fill the gap and make it impossible for the surrounding teeth to have room to shift.
+By having a dentist fill your gaps with dental crowns, you can prevent shifting and keep the surrounding teeth in the correct position.
+Another solution to prevent teeth shifting is to have a dentist use a dental veneer to fill the gap and make it impossible for the surrounding teeth to have room to shift.